First Alert Weather Alert issued for gusty west winds Tuesday-Wednesday - KESQ

 First Alert Weather Alert issued for gusty west winds Tuesday-Wednesday

-A First Alert Weather Alert has been issued for Tuesday and Wednesday as a low-pressure system approaches the West Coast creating a stronger onshore flow.
+A First Alert Weather Alert has been issued for later this afternoon into Wednesday as a low-pressure system approaches the West Coast creating a stronger onshore flow.

 A Wind Advisory will go into effect at 5:00 p.m.
 Tuesday for all of the Coachella Valley and local mountains.
 Blowing sand and dust is expected which can reduce visibility across roadways, as well as reduce air quality.